AdamAmr05/db-project/README.md

 ## Features

 ### AI Chat Assistant (Programmatic Tool Calling)
-An AI-powered chat widget that uses **programmatic tool calling** to query the database.
-Instead of traditional tool calling where the AI selects predefined functions, the AI writes JavaScript code that:
+An AI-powered chat widget that uses **programmatic tool calling** - a cutting-edge pattern introduced by cloudflare and anthropic just recently where the LLM doesn't just call pre-defined functions, but writes custom JavaScript code that executes locally to query and analyze the database.

-- Executes multiple SQL queries
-- Transforms and combines data
-- Returns formatted results
+When you ask a question, the AI:
+1. Writes JavaScript code with SQL queries and data transformations

-The generated code runs locally with access to a `query()` function for database access.
+2. The code runs locally with access to a `query()` function
+3. Results are formatted and returned as a natural language response

+This is more powerful than traditional tool calling because the AI can express complex multi-step logic (combining multiple queries, filtering, sorting, aggregating) in a single code execution rather than making sequential individual API calls.

+To try it, add a `GEMINI_API_KEY` to your `.env` file.
+Get a free API key from [Google AI Studio](https://aistudio.google.com/apikey).

 ## Database (`db/`)